In 2011, the Oregon Legislature passed landmark legislation (House Bill 3650). It defined Oregon's approach to health care reform by:

-House Bill 3650 authorizes Coordinated Care Organizations to provide members with access to Traditional Health Workers.
+House Bill 3650 (2011) authorizes coordinated care organizations to provide members with access to Traditional Health Workers.

-House Bill 3407, passed into law in July 2013 created a Traditional Health Worker Commission.
+House Bill 3407 (2013) created the Traditional Health Worker Commission.
 Three subcommittees of the Commission were established to embrace the voice of the entire community: Systems integration (SI), Scope of Practice (SOP), and Training Education Metrics & Program Scoring (TEMPS).

-House Bill 2024 requires the Oregon Authority, in consultation with coordinated care organizations and dental care organizations in the state, to adopt rules and procedures for the training and certification of health workers to provide oral disease prevention services provided by certified health workers.
+House Bill 2024 (2015) requires OHA, in consultation with coordinated care organizations and dental care organizations in the state, to adopt rules and procedures for the training and certification of health workers to provide oral disease prevention services provided by certified health workers.